Research Basis for “I Care”

 The Center on Families, Communities, Schools, and Children’s Learning at Johns Hopkins University found that “parents who receive frequent and positive messages from teachers tend to become more involved in their children’s education than do other parents.”

-Another study of parental involvement in elementary schools found that parents and principals rated teachers higher in overall teaching ability and interpersonal skills if the teachers frequently used practices of parental involvement (Epstein 1985-1986).
+Another study of parent involvement in elementary schools found that parents and principals rated teachers higher in overall teaching ability and interpersonal skills if the teachers frequently used practices of parent involvement (Epstein 1985-1986).

 Learning at home requires every teacher to understand the important connections between what is taught and learned in school and what is encouraged, practiced, discussed, and celebrated at home (Epstein, 2001).